jimb245/2PiWireGuardVPN/README.md

 In /etc/wireguard/wg0.conf substitute the string from server_private_key into the file.

-Copy the string from server_public_key over to your VNC client machine.
+Copy the string from server_public_key over to your VNC viewer machine.

 #### 3.4 Close the VNC connection